bahodge/curse_of_strahd/sessions/Session 22.md

 ## Village of Berez

 The mud is thick and the mud makes every step off.
+We tie up the horses and continue into the town.
+We look across the river and see a glowing flashing light.
+Someone is trying to signal us from across the river.
+We see [[Muriel Vensha]] across the river and she tells us to go across the river. [[Fyndal Kayne]] compeletly fails an active perception check.